Month 11, Week 4

 At this stage, imitation is a very important part of how your little one learns.
 Now's the time you're likely to see your baby replaying things you've said or done for Grandma or friends.
 So it's important to be particularly conscious of your own behavior.

-Here's what he's working on now:
+Here's what they are working on now:

 Month 11, Week 4 Tips